 Create a data cube

-Switch to the Visualize section of Pivot by clicking on the Visuals button on the top bar.
+Go to Visuals tab.
 From here, you can create data cubes to model your data, explore these cubes, and organize views into dashboards.
-Start by clicking + Create new data cube.

 Visualize a data cube

-Here, you can explore a dataset by filtering and splitting it across any dimension.
-For each filtered split of your data, you will see the aggregate value of your selected measures.
-For example, on the wikipedia dataset, you can see the most frequently edited pages by splitting on Page.
-Drag Page to the Show bar, and keep the default sort, by Number of Events.
-You should see a screen like the following:
+With a data cube, you can explore a dataset by filtering and splitting it across any dimension.
+For each filtered split of your data, you can see the aggregate value of your selected measures.

-For more information on visualizing data, refer to the Data cubes section.
+For more information on visualizing data, refer to Data cubes.

-Imply includes an easy-to-use interface for issuing Druid SQL queries.
-To access the SQL editor, go to the SQL section.
-If you are in the visualization view, you can navigate to this screen by selecting SQL from the hamburger menu in the top-left corner of the page.
-Once there, try running the following query, which will return the most edited Wikipedia pages:
+Imply includes an interface for issuing Druid SQL queries.
+To access the SQL editor, go to the SQL page from the Pivot home page.
+Once there, try running the following query that returns the most edited Wikipedia pages:

 You should see results like the following: